JonJRich/notes/sunlamp-blog-draft1.md

    - SD Card
    - LED light strip
    - 12v Power Supply ( I used the one that came with the LEDs but if buying strips on their own this will be needed)
-   - 2.1mm DC barrel jack adaptor
+   - 2.1mm DC barrel jack adapter
    - N-channel power MOSFET (30V / 60A) × 2
    - Perfboard
-   - 12v to 5v power convertor
+   - 12v to 5v power converter
    - Case*
    - Thin plywood*